KuyDelair is a poet, visual artist and a musician (piano/spoken voice)

 female body in its spiritual approach.

 Enrolled in a PhD in Art Study and Practice in Montreal (UQAM), she was selected for several Excellency Grants in Academic research and Art practice (MELS/FARE Programs).
 Taking part in a research group focusing on Sound and Writing topics, she was recorded as a pianist.
-Collaborating with a French-Canadian visual artist on a video installation, the work was exhibited at the Grand Palais (Paris, 2008).

 A series of poetic performances will follow.
 At the established French-Canadian venue, the Place des Arts (Montreal, Studio-Théâtre), she offers a solo performance (1h17m) that she both wrote and composed.
 Using visual and sound installations, music, video (collaborating with an Eco-artist) and costume designer from Elie Saab Haute-Couture house; voice and body are intertwined, giving birth to an avant-garde sound poetry presence.
 The neo-gothic aesthetic reinforces the body make-up drawing veins and artery (2009).
 In New York, she performed her poetry in English at the BAM (Brooklyn Conservatory of Music, among others) (2011) or in bilingual in Paris (Galerie de la Voûte) (2017).